ahmedsobeh/jira-GitHub-issue-tracker-template/README.md

 This is a template repo that syncs your GitHub issues to your Jira project as tickets.

-To setup the repo with your own Jira project, fork this repo and create 2 secrets as described below:
+To setup the repo with your own Jira project, use this repo and create 2 secrets as described below:

 1 - A secret with the key being "JiraUrl" and the value being your main Jira url (companyName.atlassian.net)